eyedeekay/iget/README.md

     	Set the etag header, not enabled yet, will break when used.
   -h value
+    	Add a header to the request in the form key=value -header value
     	Add a header to the request in the form key=value -idle-conns int
     	Maximium idle connections per host (default 4) -in-backups int
     	Inbound Backup Count (default 3)
   -in-tunnels int
     	Inbound Tunnel Count (default 8)
-  -l string
+  -l int
-    	Linelength(not enabled, provided so it doesn't break places where eepGet is already used, pipe it to something else to control line length, a wrapper will do this for iget)
-  -lifespan int
+    	Control line length of output (default 80) -lifespan int
-    	Lifespan of an idle i2p destination in minutes (default 6) -lineLength string
+    	Lifespan of an idle i2p destination in minutes (default 6) -lineLength int
-    	Linelength(not enabled, provided so it doesn't break places where eepGet is already used, pipe it to something else to control line length, a wrapper will do this for iget)
+    	Control line length of output
-  -m string
+  -m int
-    	Marksize(not enabled, provided so it doesn't break places where eepGet is already used) -method string
+    	Show download progress while it's happening, any number greater than zero enables -method string
     	Request method (default "GET")
-  -n string
+  -n int
-    	Retries(not enabled yet, provided so it doesn't break places where eepGet is already used) -o string
+    	Retries(not enabled yet, provided so it doesn't break places where eepGet is already used) (default 3) -o string
     	Output path (default "-")
   -out-backups int